Miserlou/Zappa/README.md

 If you want to use Zappa applications on a custom domain or subdomain, you'll need to supply a valid SSL certificate.
 Fortunately for you, Zappa can automatically create and install free valid SSL certificates using Let's Encrypt!

-If your domain is located within an AWS Route 53 Hosted Zone and you've defined `domain` and `lets_encrypt_key` settings, all you need to do is:
+If your domain is located within an AWS Route 53 Hosted Zone and you've defined `domain` and `lets_encrypt_key` (ex: `openssl genrsa 2048 > account.key`) settings, all you need to do is:

     $ zappa certify production

-And your domain will be verified, certified and registered! _(Please note that this can take around 45 minutes to take effect the first time your run the command, and around 60 seconds every time after that.)_
+And your domain will be verified, certified and registered!

+_(Please note that this can take around 45 minutes to take effect the first time your run the command, and around 60 seconds every time after that.)_

 ## Advanced Settings